-very high quality roller bearings, once again eliminating a source of trouble.
+areas where thrust washers have been replaced with very high quality roller bearings, once again eliminating a source of trouble.

-The point at which the input and output shafts join is supported by a small babbit bushing in the stock 350 (some late model boxes even use just a Teflon bushing).
-When this bushing wears, it can allow the major assemblies of the trans to wobble, knocking out the rest of the bushings and destroying the transmission.
-Jim relocates the oil hole to the center of the bushing, enlarges the hole, adds an oil groove, then uses an Oil-lite bushing which simply does not wear out.
+The point at which the input and output shafts join is supported by a small babbit bushing in the stock 350 (some late-model boxes even use just a Teflon bushing).
+When this bushing wears, it can allow the major assemblies of the trans to wobble. knocking out the rest of the bushings and destroying the transmission.
+Jim relocates the oil hole to the center of the bushing, enlarges the hole, adds an oil groove, then uses an Oillite bushing which simply does not wear out.

-The output shaft retainer has a bearing surface on it which also tends to wear.
-Jim replaces the retainer with one which has had the bearing surface hardchromed, eliminating the wear.
+bearing surface on it which also tends to wear.
+Jim replaces the retainer with one which has had the bearing surface hard-chromed, eliminating the wear.

 The clutch bands themselves are subjected to considerable heat and wear, and you would think that the best lining available would be used.
 Not so, at least in stock form.
 The Bulldog receives all new clutches with premium lining material which far outlasts the original.
-These same is true for the intermediate overrun band.

-As we said in the beginning, the Bulldog Turbo 350 is a completely redone transmission, with all weak areas and potential trouble spots receiving attention.
-The result is a transmission which can be used in all-out off-road competition or just in your favorite trail ride vehicle.
-It is entirely compatible with everyday street use too.
-With a variety of modified valve bodies, the box can be made to shift manually, automatic/manual, or fully automatic.
-Three different versions are designed to be used for drag racing, street performance, and recreation vehicle/off-road applications.
+The same is true for the intermediate overrun receiving attention.
+The result is a trans which can be used in all-out off-road, drag racing competition and on the street.
+With a variety of modified valve bodies, the box can be made to shift manually, automatic/ manual, or automatic.
+Three different versions are designed to be used for drag racing, street performance and recreation vehicle/off-road applications.